 Here's the basic order of most seders:

-Kadesh - The Kiddush blessing marking the holiness of this day and candles are lit, too, to mark the beginning of the holiday.
+- Kadesh: The Kiddush blessing marking the holiness of this day and candles are lit, too, to mark the beginning of the holiday.
 When the seder falls on a Friday night, this Kiddush is recited for Passover and Shabbat.
 When the seder falls on a Saturday night, we continue with a special version of Havdalah.

-Maggid - The telling of the story of the Exodus from Egypt.
-This story begins with the youngest person at the seder asking the Four Questions (Mah Nishtanah), and don't worry; if you're the youngest and Hebrew isn't your area of expertise, you're off the hook!
+- Maggid: The telling of the story of the Exodus from Egypt.
+This story begins with the youngest person at the seder asking the (Mah Nishtanah), but don't worry: If you're the youngest and Hebrew isn't your area of expertise, you're off the hook!
 These questions provide the impetus for telling why this night is different from all other nights.

-Motzi - The recitation of the blessing before eating (leavened or unleavened) bread
+- Motzi: Recitation of the blessing before eating (leavened or unleavened) bread

-Korech - Eating a sandwich of matzah and bitter herbs in fulfillment of Numbers 9:11.
-Then we eat a sandwich of matzah, maror, and charoset (a sweet chopped dish usually made with apple, nuts, cinnamon and grape juice)
+- Korech: Eating a sandwich of matzah and bitter herbs in fulfillment of Numbers 9:11.
+Then we eat a sandwich of matzah, maror, and

-Tzafun - A piece of the matzah that had been broken earlier has been hidden.
-This piece, known by the Greek word afikoman, is now found and eaten before the seder can continue.
-Often the kids are sent to look for it.
-This is one of several ways that the compilers of the hagaddah entertain the kids.
+- Tzafun: A piece of the matzah that had been broken earlier has been hidden.
+This piece, known by the Greek word , is now found and eaten before the seder can continue.
+Often, kids are sent to look for it.
+This is one of several ways that the compilers of the Hagaddah entertain kids.
 Finding the afikoman symbolizes a move from brokenness toward healing.
 The afikoman (now the matzah of freedom) is supposed to be the last thing you eat on this evening.

-Barech - The recitation of the Birkat HaMazon, the grace after meals.
+- Barech: The recitation of the short version or the long version) , the grace after meals (either the

 Chag Sameach!
 Have a wonderful holiday!

-Debbie Stiel is the Rabbi of Temple Beth Sholom in Topeka, KS.
+Rabbi Debbie Stiel serves Temple Beth Sholom in Topeka, KS.